olga-mir/k8s-multi-cluster/docs/01-delivery-flux-install-refactor.md

 Important things that closely related to this delivery that need to be done, but descoped for simplicity for first iteration:

 * generate CAPI cluster config.
-Continue using hard coded manifests, that were generated initially.
+Continue using hardcoded manifests, that were generated initially.
 * kustomize CAPI cluster.yaml configs for workload clusters.
 This will be main selling point of using CAPI for cluster canary/lifecycle management, but it is a lot of work at this stage.
-* rename cluster-dev to "identity-less" cluster in a certaing environment for blue/green deployments.
 * install CAPI as a CRS on perm mgmt cluster.

 ## Current state